emmanuelcormier/bigiq/docs/class1/module4/lab1.rst

 5. Click Activate in the lower right

-**For Ravello, you will need to select Manual, Generate Dosssier and get the license from https://activate.f5.com/license/dossier.jsp**
-**NEED TO CHECK**

 6. Click Accept in the lower right to accept the EULA

 7. Repeat steps 6-8 for the Volume license pool (VLS)